 In this blog, I will uncover the secret glaciers of Vatnajökull, their exact location and how to get to them.

-Our favorite amongst all the secret glaciers is Heinsbergsjökull.
-The one and only reason being that it is beautiful beyond measure.
+Our favourite amongst all the secret glaciers is Heinsbergsjökull.
+The only reason is that it is beautiful beyond measure.

 It is accessible by car, has a vantage point of view, you can walk around the lagoon and the glacier tongue is visible behind the lagoon.

-The lagoon here is commonly filled with interesting icebergs, together with the landscape around, makes it an almost picture-perfect location.
+The lagoon here is commonly filled with interesting icebergs, together with the landscape around, making it an almost picture-perfect location.

 It is not difficult to get to Heinabergsjökull during the summer but can be a little bit tricky during winter.
 You will need a 4×4 to drive this.